cimentadaj/perccalc/paper/paper.md

 and ordered categorical variables, which sometimes are proxies of continuous variables such as income or years of education.
-The seriousness of this phenomena can be best exemplified by the surge and usage of techniques tailored specifically for this type of analysis in social science research [@agresti2010;
+The seriousness of this phenomena can be best exemplified by the surge and usage of techniques tailored specifically for this type of analysis in social science research [@agresti2007;
-@agresti2011].
+@agresti2010].

-In particular, in educational research, where there is a maturing literature on calculating inequality gaps, categorical data are essential for estimating inequality.
+In particular, educational research, where there's a maturing literature on calculating inequality gaps, categorical data are essential for estimating inequality.
 For example, the income of a person is often asked in income brackets rather than the exact amount of money; researchers would prefer the exact amount but to avoid non-response accumulation and privacy concerns, income brackets are a partial solution.
-This solution gives the income information of respondents but at the same time in a limited fashion, since we cannot estimate traditional statistics such as the differences of percentiles from the income brackets.
+This solution gives the income information of respondents but at the same time in a limited fashion given that we cannot estimate traditional statistics such as the differences of percentiles from the income brackets.
 One example of this is calculating the gap in cognitive abilities between the top (e.g 90th percentiles) and bottom (e.g 10th